Anthony Housefather: Alliance Quebec President

-Councillor in the merged City of Montréal, and Leader of the De-merger Movement (2001-05)
+Municipal politics (2001-2005)

 Housefather, together with the vast majority of Mayors and Councillors of suburban municipalities, opposed the forced mergers of municipalities on the island of Montréal to form a single City of Montreal.
 When the Quebec Court of Appeals ruled that the cities had no constitutional protection against the forced mergers, Housefather joined many suburban mayors and councillors who ran for election in the City of Montreal, campaigning on the promise to support demerger if a new government ever permitted it.
 In the 2001 election, he was elected as a Councillor for the Borough of Côte Saint-Luc–Hampstead–Montreal West, receiving approximately 70% of the vote.

 When the Quebec Liberal Party was elected in 2003, it set in motion a process that permitted cities and towns to de-merge from the consolidated city of Montréal.
 Housefather was alone amongst the three elected Councillors in Côte Saint-Luc-Hampstead-Montreal West to support the demerger of the three communities.
 In 2004, he served as co-chair of the demerger committee of the Côte Saint-Luc along with former City Councillors Mitchell Brownstein, Ruth Kovac, and Glenn J. Nashen.
 He was also a member of the Hampstead Demerger Committee and the Montreal West Demerger Committee.
 On June 20, 2004, all three communities voted to demerge from Montreal, with the Yes vote representing 91% of the votes cast in Hampstead, 87% of the votes cast in Côte Saint-Luc, and 84% of the votes cast in Montreal West.
 Thus, all three municipalities were reconstituted within their former borders as of January 1, 2006, with elections scheduled for November 2005.

-Mayor of Côte Saint-Luc (2005–15)
+Mayor of Côte Saint-Luc (2005–2015)

 On November 7, 2005, Housefather was elected mayor of the reconstituted City of Côte Saint-Luc, winning election with 75% of the vote while former Mayor Bernard Lang received 14% of the vote, and a third opponent received 10% of the vote.

-Housefather was a very popular and well-respected mayor, and was re-elected by acclamation to a second term as Mayor of Côte Saint-Luc on October 2, 2009, in advance of a November 1, 2009, vote.
-He was acclaimed again on October 4, 2013, in advance of a November 4, 2013, vote.
+Housefather was generally well regarded by the public during his time as mayor, and was re-elected by acclamation to a second term as Mayor of Côte Saint-Luc on October 2, 2009, in advance of a November 1, 2009 vote.
+He was acclaimed again on October 4, 2013, in advance of a November 4, 2013 vote.

 As mayor, Housefather was very involved in provincial as well as local issues.
 He led the fight by bilingual municipalities against the Parti Quebecois' government's Bill 14, which amongst other things would have deprived many Quebec municipalities of bilingual status.
 He drafted and presented a brief with Town of Mount Royal Mayor Philippe Roy at the National Assembly of Quebec on Bill 14 on March 11, 2013.

 He also held a rally at Côte Saint-Luc City Hall for religious tolerance, and led in the opposition to the PQ's Charter of Values which sought to bar any employee from wearing religious gear in schools, hospitals, municipalities and provincial government.
 Both of these bills were dropped.